Best Canada Craps Casinos

 The Iron Cross betting system has you placing field bets as well as a bet on 5, 6 and 8.
 This means that you’re placing a bet on everything, but the number 7 and will thus win on 30 out of 36 dice combinations – not bad odds.

-Avoid hardways bets.
+Avoid hardways bets when playing craps online.
 The odds are much worse than on the actual numbers and the payouts are just not worth it.

 If your bankroll isn’t that high, you should also avoid single-roll bets, because the odds are almost never in your favor.